aidos-lab/apparent/docs/source/index.rst

 Integration Tests
 ~~~~~~~~~~~~~~~~~~~

+You can run integration tests in two ways:

+**Option 1: Using the helper script**

 A script is provided to simplify running the integration tests.
 This script handles:

 1. Downloading the raw dataset (under ``data/us_physician_referral_networks.db``).